dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/deploying-distributed-apps/distribution-patterns.md

 ## Provisioners

-Provisioners are components responsible for allocating and managing resources (such as servers, virtual machines, or containers) in a distributed system.
+Provisioners are components responsible for allocating and managing resources, such as servers, virtual machines, or containers in a distributed system.

-### Role

-They handle tasks like provisioning instances, configuring network settings, and ensuring proper resource allocation.
+Provisioners handle tasks like provisioning instances, configuring network settings, and ensuring proper resource allocation.

-#### Use Cases
+### Use cases

 - **Dynamic Scaling**: Provisioners automatically adjust the number of instances based on demand.
 - **Infrastructure as Code (IaC)**: Tools like Terraform facilitate declarative resource provisioning.

-### Benefits

-Benefits include scalability, consistency, and efficient resource utilization.
+The benefits afforded by provisioners include scalability, consistency, and efficient resource utilization.

 ## Publishers

 Publishers generate and disseminate data or events within a distributed system.

-### Role

 They produce messages, notifications, or updates that need to be communicated to other components.

 ### Examples

 - In the Publisher-Subscriber (Pub/Sub) pattern, publishers send messages to a broker, which then distributes them to subscribers.
-- In event-driven architectures, publishers emit events (e.g., user actions, system events) for downstream processing.
+- In event-driven architectures, publishers emit events, such as user actions or system events, for downstream processing.

-### Benefits

-Benefits include decoupling, flexibility, and efficient communication.
+The benefits of publishers include decoupling, flexibility, and efficient communication.

 ## Resources